zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A5/README.md

-# MIE1628 A4 Suggestions
+# MIE1628 A5 Suggestions
-Using Microsoft Azure is mandatory for this assignment.
+Using Microsoft Azure for IoT and Machine Learning notebook is mandatory for this assignment.

-Part B of this assignment is done by a group of 2 students
+Note: Part B of this assignment is a mini project done by a group of 2 students